EgbieAndersonUku1/AmazonBuyingFramework/README.md

 Program Goal
 -------------

-This an automation program I wrote in Python to perform the following task.
+This an automation program I wrote in Python to perform the following task in Amazon.

 The goal of the program is to perform the scenario listed below:

 Navigate to www.amazon.com and add the following books to your Amazon basket